jarren-javier/Pizza-Delivery-SQL-Database/README.md

 # Pizza-Delivery-SQL-Database

 **Project Description:**
 <br /> The purpose of this project was to generate a pizza delivery database using SQL and populate it with randomized customer transactions.
 Business queries were generated to gain insight on business operations, business performance, and customer preferences.
-There are six different tables in this database including: Piza, Order, Customer, Side, OrderDetail, and Employee.
+There are six different tables in this database including: Pizza, Order, Customer, Side, OrderDetail, and Employee.
 All data in this project is fictional and was randomized in Excel.
 The SQL code to generate and populate the tables are included in the SQLData Folder.
 A PDF presentation covering the findings in the data is also available.
 <br />
 <br />
 **Database Information:**